-ICF credentials are designed to signal alignment with internationally recognized professional standards in Coaching.
+ICF Credentials are designed to signal alignment with internationally recognized professional standards in Coaching.
 They are not awards or titles based on popularity, but credentials based on demonstrated competence, ethical practice, and consistency in real Coaching conversations.
-The framework behind these credentials is maintained by organizations such as the International Coaching Federation, which provides a global reference for professional Coaching standards.

-In international markets like the UAE, credentials help create a shared language of professionalism.
-They allow clients and organizations to understand what level of competence a Coach has demonstrated, regardless of cultural or industry differences.
+In international markets, credentials help create a shared language of professionalism.
+They allow clients and organizations to understand what level of competence a Coach has demonstrated, regardless of cultural or industry context.

 Before exploring the differences between ACC, PCC, and MCC, one clarification is essential.
 Credentials are not simply certificates of attendance, nor do they automatically make someone a professional Coach.
 They reflect a combination of education, practice, mentoring, and demonstrated Coaching behaviors aligned with professional standards.